Cycle Publishing/

 by Frank J. Berto

-Description: 128 pages with 50 black & white photographs and other illustrations
+Description: 144 pages with 70 photographs and other illustrations

 Living history, if ever it was written: Author Frank Berto, himself a resident of Marin County, California, where the mountain bike was born, interviewed all the men and women who stood at the cradle of the greatest thing since sliced bread: the mountain bike.